Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Reefer Container Set Points and Airflow

-Cold air pushed under cargo floor, rises through pallets, returns to refrigeration unit
+Cold air is pushed under the cargo floor, rises through the pallets, and returns to the refrigeration unit.
+This circulation only works if the load is stacked correctly.

 Critical airflow requirements:

-Pallets must allow air circulation underneath and between boxes
+Pallets must allow air to circulate underneath and between boxes

-Cargo must never block return air channels at container front
+Cargo must never block the return air channels at the front of the container

-Poor stacking creates dead spots where temperature may reach -12°C or higher
+Poor stacking creates dead zones where product temperature can reach -12°C or higher

 Pre-Cooling and Loading Protocols